Seanny123/ShortStories/cured.md

 "Well, I was hoping to see a movie with you," I say, "but that doesn't seem to be an option anymore."
 She sighs, so I guess that means I win.
 At least that's what I keep telling myself as I walk home and collapse into a puddle of self\-pity with a bag full of candy.

-"Those are those 'Comfort Candies' aren't they?" my room\-mate Jad says, throwing himself on the couch beside me.
+"Those are those 'Comfort Candies' aren't they?" my room\-mate Jad says, returning from his evening work-out.
+He throws himself on the couch beside me.
 "In the year we've lived together, I've never seen you smiling while eating those jujubes."

 It's one in the morning, but Jad's still in the mood to talk.
 He has a poly\-phasic sleep cycle which means he sleeps something like four hours a day in half hour chunks.